Membership

 Information & Access

-Subscription to Propane News — PMAK’s quarterly magazine
+Subscription to Propane News — PMAK’s semiannual magazine

 Network with fellow industry members at convention, trade show, and meetings.
 (A valuable learning tool!)